-Through and including, 2010 (the 25th day after the date of this prospectus), all dealers effecting transactions in these securities, whether or not participating in this offering, may be required to deliver a prospectus.
+Through and including , 2010 (the 25th day after the date of this prospectus), all dealers effecting transactions in these securities, whether or not participating in this offering, may be required to deliver a prospectus.
 This is in addition to a dealer's obligation to deliver a prospectus when acting as an underwriter and with respect to an unsold allotment or subscription.

-PART C

-OTHER INFORMATION
+PART C OTHER INFORMATION

 Item 25.
 Financial statements and exhibits

 1. Financial Statements

-1. None
+None

-2 Exhibits

-2.
+2. Exhibits

-(a)(1) Certificate of Formation(1)
+(a)(1) Certificate of Formation of Medley Capital BDC LLC(1)

-(a)(2) Articles of Incorporation(1)
+(a)(2) Certificate of Formation of MOF I BDC LLC(1)

+(a)(3) Certificate of Incorporation of Medley Capital Corporation(2)

-(b)(1) Limited Liability Company Agreement(1)
+(b)(1) Limited Liability Company Agreement of Medley Capital BDC LLC(1)

-(b)(2) By-Laws(1)
+(b)(2) Limited Liability Company Agreement of MOF I BDC LLC(3)

+(b)(3) Form of By-Laws of Medley Capital Corporation(2)

-(d) Form of Specimen Certificate(1)
+(d) Form of Specimen Certificate(2)

-(e) Dividend Reinvestment Plan(1)
+(e) Form of Dividend Reinvestment Plan(1)

-(g) Investment Management Agreement(1)
+(g) Form of Investment Management Agreement(1)

-(h) Form of Underwriting Agreement(1)
+(h) Form of Underwriting Agreement(2)

-(j)(1) Custody Agreement(1)

-(j)(2) Form of Foreign Custody Manager Agreement(1)
+(j)(1) Form of Custody Agreement(2)

-(k)(1) Form of Stock Transfer Agency Agreement(1)
+(k)(1) Certificate of Appointment of Transfer Agent(3)

 (k)(2) Form of Administration Agreement(1)

-(k)(3) Form of License Agreement(1)
+(k)(3) License Agreement(1)

+(k)(4) Form of Registration Rights Agreement(2)

-(I) · Opinion and Consent of Counsel to the Company(1)
+(I) Opinion and Consent of Counsel to the Company(2)

-(n)(1) Consent of Thomson Reuters (Markets) LLC
+(n)(1) Consent of Thomson Reuters (Markets) LLC(1)

+(n)(2) Consent of Rothstein, Kass & Company, P.C.(3)

+(n)(3) Consent of Karin Hirtler-Garvey(1)

+(n)(4) Consent of John E. Mack(1)

+(n)(5) Consent of Joseph Schmuckler(1)

+(n)(6) Consent of Ernst & Young LLP(3)

-(r)(1) Code of Ethics of the Company(1)
+(r)(1) Code of Ethics of Medley Capital Corporation(1)

-(r)(2) Code of Ethics of the Adviser(1)
+(r)(2) Code of Ethics of MCC Advisors LLC(1)

-(-/(-/
+(1) Previou usly filed

-(1) To be filed by amendment
+(2) To be filed by amendment